Xon77/Live4Bubbles/README.md

 Other code execution workflows are possible.
 For example, you can execute code lines by selecting different splits and tabs. *(The images above represent four splits of the first tab.)*

+📌 **Note:** The DJCode files provided here are example templates as I'm currently focusing on a four-track model.
+However, it is possible to add additional control pages.
+You can use 2-3 batch find/replace operations to change the variable names.
+See the instructions at the end of the file [DJCode2.tidal (lines 486-489)](L4B_Tidal/DJCode2.tidal#L486-L489) for examples.

 📌 **Note:** This step is only necessary the first time.
 Once you save your Pulsar workspace, you can simply reopen Pulsar with the saved tab layout for subsequent sessions.

 ---